 NeuroLibre is a preprint server for reproducible data analyses.

-NeuroLibre is a curated repository of interactive neuroscience notebooks that seamlessly integrates data, text, code and figures.
+NeuroLibre is a powerful preprint server for reproducible neuroscience notebooks that seamlessly integrate data, code, runtime, text and (preferably interactive) figures.

 NeuroLibre submissions are expected to meet the following criteria: